fabricesemti80/k8s-cluster-mk4/mynotes-README.md

 ### Prepare pre-commit

 Refer to the README.md  for this.
+(Adjust file /home/fabrice/k8s-cluster-mk4/.pre-commit-config.yaml if needed)

+### Follow the readme

+Follow the steps described there, until you complete the "Preparing Ubuntu with Ansible section"